fabio-filho/angular-sample/README.md

-# angular-simple
+# angular-sample
-A simple AngularJs project.
+A sample AngularJs project.